keep-starknet-strange/madara/docs/contributor-starter-pack.md

 3. Work on your fork, in a branch dedicated to the issue you are working on.
 4. Push your changes to your fork, and submit a pull request (PR) on Madara official repository.
+5. If change is non trivial and require some time to complete we suggest opening a Draft PR.
+In case you need any help you can ask in [madara's telegram](https://t.me/MadaraStarknet) channel and link to the relevant code path.

 Exciting stuff, right?
 Join the community of Starknet builders!